Erpix3lt/telegram-image-archive/README.md

 2. Deploy the image archive to vercel or any other service.
 3. Happy archiving!

+## 🤖 ZSH

+For ease of execution I wrote a ZSH function allowing to run the bot simply writing `runArchive` in your ZSH console.
+In order to do so, move your archive into the documents folder on mac, or simply costumise the path.

 ## 🌟 Minimal Styling

 The web app has been designed with a minimalist approach, ensuring a clean and user-friendly experience on both **desktop** and **mobile** devices.